About

 Hi there!
 I’m Kelly, and welcome to my blog!

-This tiny corner of the web is where I chronicle our attempts to turn a once-tragic foreclosure into something a little less tragic – and doing it all on a teensy little budget.
+This tiny corner of the web is where I chronicle our attempts to turn a once-tragic foreclosure into something a little less tragic – and do it all on a teensy little budget.
 We may never quite reach our destination, but I always want to try to enjoy the view along the way.

 This is where I try out new ideas and learn – from experience and from the endlessly talented people who read and comment here.
 I have no idea what I’m doing, both in blogging or (obviously) in interior design.
 I’m just a girl who likes this kind of thing.